 Surprise, surprise. :-D

 4 large eggs, beaten

 1 c. unsweetened, light/lowfat coconut milk (from a can)

 2 Tbsp. freshly squeezed lime juice (or 1 1/2 Tbsp. if you like your custard less tart) (the juice of about 1 large lime)

 4-5 c. water (for hot water bath)

-Directions: Preheat oven to 375°F. In a blender, combine eggs, honey, lemongrass powder, passion fruit juice, lime juice, & salt, & blend on high speed until frothy & smooth, about 2-3 minutes.
+Directions: Preheat oven to 375°F. In a blender, combine eggs, honey, lemongrass powder, passion fruit juice, lime juice, and salt, and blend on high speed until frothy and smooth, about 2-3 minutes.
 Pour liquid mixture into 4 ramekins.
 Place each ramekin into a rectangular 9" x 13" Pyrex glass dish.
 Fill dish with about 4-5 c. water until the ramekins are submerged to the halfway mark.
 Cook for 40-45 minutes.
 Carefully remove ramekins from hot water bath.
 Drain water from dish.
 Serve immediately, while custard is still hot.

 Yield: 4 servings.

 This is a super quick & easy tea to make.
 It takes about 8 minutes to boil & then it's ready to drink.
 The mild, subtly lemony flavor of the lemongrass goes perfectly with the bolder, slightly peppery taste of the galangal.

 My favorite way to drink this tea is with just a bit of creamer.
 And then other times, I'll be in the mood to have it with lime or lemon juice instead.
 In my opinion, this tea doesn't really taste good with sweetener, but if sweet lemongrass tea's your thing, then feel free to add it.